Crypt212/obsidian-vault/MindMap/Software Engineering/Backend Development/Web Server.md

 - A single server is responsible for handling and processing requests and serving web content.
 - Used for small websites.
-- Limited by scalability and
+- Limited by scalability and single point of failure.
+- Examples:

+## Multi-Tier Architecture (Load Balance)